E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ElVibRot_TD_MPI/readme.rst

 ..
 If you want to add a citation, such as [CIT2009]_, please check the source code to see how this is done.
 Note that
 ..  citations may get rearranged, e.g., to the bottom of the "page".

 The ElVibRot time-dependent MPI (ElVibRot-TD-MPI) module is a parallelized time-dependent quantum simulation program.
 It is a part of the `ElVibRot <https://github.com/lauvergn/ElVibRot-TnumTana>`_ package designed for general quantum dynamics simulation using curvilinear coordinates.
 There is no built-in limitation on the degrees of freedom for the target system.
-The code employed a numerical but exact kinetic energy operator with Tnum [Tnum]_.
-The Smolyak algorithm [Smo]_ is applied to avoid the direct-product basis sets and grids in the simulation.
+The code employed a numerical but exact kinetic energy operator with Tnum [Tn]_.
+The Smolyak algorithm [Sm]_ is applied to avoid the direct-product basis sets and grids in the simulation.

 Background Information